Solar modules

 The idea of a decentralised energy supply, in which each building is fitted with its own photovoltaic system, emerged in the 1980s and has become more popular over time.
 Today solar modules are built and used all over the world.
 Photovoltaic technology has established itself as a pillar of green, renewable and sustainable energy supply.

-Solarwatt’s glass-glass modules offer a high output and are durable and extremely robust against weather influences.
+SOLARWAT Panel vision – our range of glass-glass modules – offer a high output and are durable and extremely robust against weather influences.

 What are the different types of solar modules?